 Controls over the IFRS transition process have been implemented, as necessary.
-We, with the assistance of our external accounting advisors, identified and implemented the required accounting process changes that resulted from the application of IFRS accounting policies.
-All accounting policy changes were subject to review by senior management and the Audit Committee of the Board of Directors.
+Management along with external accounting advisors, identified and implemented the required accounting process changes that resulted from the application of IFRS accounting policies.
+All accounting policy changes were subject to review by senior management and the audit committee of the Board.